Mini Peach Cobblers in jars are the perfect individual size portion dessert made with fresh or frozen peaches and blueberries and are full of flavor.

 *This post may contain affiliate links.
 If you make a purchase, I get a small commission.
 Please see my disclosure policy for details

-I love desserts made in Mason Jars.
-So I decided to make this Peach Cobbler in Mason Jars and decorate them like little gifts.
-Because when you bake for someone, it is like a gift.
-Don’t you think?
-I especially like these small jars that completely contain the dessert and you can add a lid to it and transport it, plus you can either decorate the lid or the top of the jar or even add a label to it, if it was for a shower or birthday.
-I have more dessert recipes to get you in the kitchen and bake some deliciousness for your special someone.
+I especially like these small jars that completely contain the dessert and you can add a lid to it for transporting, plus you can either decorate the lid or even add a homemade label to it if it is for a shower or birthday.

 - Preheat oven to 350 degrees

 - Spray the inside of 6 – 8 oz jars with cooking spray, and place in a baking pan

 - Add the lemon juice to the fruit and stir until coated